McLuck vs Spree (2026)

 Which has the better bonus?

 McLuck takes the bonus edge with 127,500 GC + 62.5 FREE SC (No purchase signup bonus + first-purchase bonus).
-Spree counters with No-deposit bonus of 1,000,000 Gold Coins (GC) and 2.5 Spree Coins (SC).
+Spree counters with 1,000,000 GC + 2.5 FREE SC.
 Weigh the headline value against the playthrough before you decide.

 Which has the bigger game library?